Deep Submillimeter and Radio Observations in the SSA22 Field. IV. Spectral Energy Distributions, Star Formation Histories, and the Infrared-Radio Correlation of the 850 $\mu$m-selected SMGs: The Average SED of SSA22 SMGs

 As V-band attenuation increases (Figure~\ref{fig:fig3-2_bin_sed} (d)), the stellar continuum of SMGs becomes progressively fainter and steeper, while dust emission intensifies overall and PAH features become more prominent.
 However, the trends of dust temperature and submillimeter flux with $A_V$ are weak, showing only minor differences in the highest extinction bin.
 Unlike dust mass, $A_V$ does not strongly correlate with dust temperature, suggesting that $A_V$ is governed by multiple factors rather than a single dominant process—such as galaxy inclination, dust mass, and geometric distribution of dust. \citet{cunha2015} argued that due to dust isotropy, galaxy inclination increases extinction without significantly altering the shape of dust emission.
 The differences in average SEDs may arise from variations in source compactness.
 In galaxies with more compact dust distributions, the higher dust column density and dust located closer to the stars experience a stronger radiation field, enhancing the efficiency of converting stellar radiation into dust emission.

-This paints an evolutionary picture: as intense star formation proceeds, large amounts of dust are produced, UV photons from young stars are absorbed, and dust thermal emission strengthens.
-Coupled with increasing dust column density, the efficiency of dust radiation improves.
-Generally, galaxies with more vigorous star formation exhibit stronger infrared emission and hotter dust temperatures.
-However, at a fixed star formation rate, as dust accumulates, the efficiency of heating the outer dust layers decreases, leading to lower infrared luminosity and gradually cooler average dust temperatures.
-This process also enhances submillimeter emission.
+This paints an evolutionary picture: as intense star formation proceeds, large amounts of dust are produced and the dust column density increases, UV photons from young stars are increasingly absorbed, and dust thermal emission strengthens.
+Galaxies with more vigorous star formation generally exhibit stronger infrared emission.
+However, at fixed infrared luminosity, an increase in dust mass leads to a larger reservoir of dust to absorb the same radiation field, resulting in a lower equilibrium dust temperature.
+This cooling effect, combined with higher dust mass, typically enhances emission at submillimeter wavelengths, where the flux density scales approximately as $S_{\nu} \propto M_d \cdot T_d$ in the Rayleigh–Jeans regime.